Under 45V, when does cheap electricity still produce expensive hydrogen?

 Decision context (fast read)

-Key thresholds and feasibility bands
+Collapse thresholds and survivability bands

 Dominant sensitivities (ranked)